Before each infusion

 Hour glass icon

-Infusions can last several hours, so make sure you’ve set aside enough time for your appointment.
+can last several hours, so make sure you’ve set aside enough time for your appointment.
 Ask your care team about how long your infusion will be.

 Journal icon